asynkron/protoactor-website/hugo/content/docs/_index.md

 ### Utility features

 * [AsyncSemaphore](asyncsemaphore.md) - How do I limit concurrency to a given resource?
-* [BatchingMailbox](batching-mailbox.md) - How do I collect many events and process as one unit?
+* [BatchingMailbox](batching-mailbox.md) - How do I collect many events and process as single one unit?

 ## Observability